Dreaming381/Free-Parking/README.md

 Join the Latios Framework Community [Discord](https://discord.gg/Sb8aQDuUe8).

-If you would like to develop or experiment with new yet-to-be-finalized Latios Framework features, please use the prerelease/0.9 branch.
+This branch contains experimental features that have not yet been finalized in an official Latios Framework release.
+Only use this branch if you intend to experiment with or help develop new features.

 ## Core Gameplay